ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 - Conversion between pointers that have incompatible types.
 - Implicit integer to pointer and pointer to integer conversions.

 Using these options will make the compiler treat the corresponding obsolete construsts as errors regardless of the language standard the compiler is instructed to follow.
 GCC 14[^gcc-porting-to-14] and Clang 15[^clang-release-notes-15] disable support for these legacy language constructs by default so enabling these options will also prepare the codebase for transitioning to these and later compilers.
 Some Linux distributions, such as Fedora[^Weimer2023], are enforcing the use of the these options when building software for distribution.
-We recommend developers adopt the options, as enabling them may require may require non-trivial changes to the source code in codebases that rely on the obsolete constructs.
+We recommend developers adopt the options, as enabling them may require non-trivial changes to the source code in codebases that rely on the obsolete constructs.

 Note that the list of options indicated here do not capture a complete list of removed features.
 Some changes to the expected changes to compiler default cannot be previewed using compiler flags but require instructing the compiler to support a specific langauge standard (C99 or later dialect) and to give errors whenever the base standard requires a diagnostic[^gcc-pedantic-errors].